What Sets Us Apart

 We offer general contracting, pre-construction planning and comprehensive project management services, including the planning and scheduling of the manpower, equipment, materials, and subcontractors required for a project.
 We also offer self-performed construction services including excavation, concrete forming and placement, steel erection, electrical and mechanical services, plumbing, and HVAC.
 We are known for our major complex building project commitments as well as our capacity to perform large and complex transportation and heavy civil construction for government agencies and private clients throughout the world.

-Excluding a $16.8 million tax benefit recognized in the third quarter of 2012, associated with the $376.6 million goodwill and intangible assets impairment charge recorded in the second quarter of 2012, net income for the third quarter of 2012 was $25.8 million, or $0.54 per diluted share.
-Excluding the impairment charge and related $37.4 million tax benefit, together with a $2.7 million realized loss on the sale of certain auction rate securities and $3.6 million in discrete tax adjustments recorded in the first quarter of 2012, net income for the nine months ended September 30, 2012 was $37.4 million, or $0.78 per diluted share.
+On an adjusted basis, net income and diluted EPS for the fourth quarter of 2012 were $31.9 million and $0.66, respectively.
+Adjustments for the fourth quarter of 2012 included a $12.7 million tax benefit associated with the $376.6 million goodwill and intangible asset impairment charge which the Company recognized in the second quarter of 2012 and a $5.0 million pre-tax ($3.0 million after-tax) charge related to an adverse jury verdict received in December 2012.
+For fiscal 2012, adjusted net income was $70.3 million, or $1.46 per diluted share.
+Fiscal 2012 adjustments included the impairment charge and related $50.2 million tax benefit together with a $2.7 million realized loss on the sale of certain auction rate securities and $3.6 million in discrete tax adjustments recorded in the first quarter of 2012.
 Net income and diluted EPS excluding these adjustments are non-GAAP financial measures, which are discussed below and are reconciled to the most directly comparable GAAP measures in the financial tables attached hereto.

-The Company generated $27.5 million of cash from operating activities in the third quarter of 2013 compared to $4.0 million in the same quarter last year.
-At September 30, 2013, working capital was $820.8 million, an increase of $73.2 million from $747.6 million at December 31, 2012.
+The Company generated $61.8 million and $50.7 million of cash from operating activities in the fourth quarter and fiscal 2013, respectively, compared to the use of $40.0 million and $67.9 million in the same periods last year.
+Cash generation in fiscal 2013 was primarily driven by increased net income and a payment received related to a legal settlement, offset by cash paid for interest and taxes and a payment made in 2013 related to an adverse jury verdict rendered in late 2012.
+At December 31, 2013, working capital was $787.4 million, an increase of $39.8 million from $747.6 million at December 31, 2012.
 The Company believes its financial position and available borrowing under existing credit arrangements are sufficient to support the Company’s current backlog and anticipated new work.

 Outlook and Guidance

-Based on performance to date and the outlook for the remainder of this year, the Company is re-affirming its fiscal 2013 guidance for revenue in the range of $4.5 billion to $5.0 billion and diluted EPS in the range of $1.65 to $1.90.
+Based on the current market outlook and expectations, the Company is introducing its fiscal 2014 guidance for revenue in the range of $4.5 billion to $5.0 billion and diluted EPS in the range of $2.20 to $2.40.
+As is typical in our business, our earnings in 2014 are expected to be weighted towards the second half of the year.

-The following are key estimated assumptions for FY13 which factor into the above EPS guidance:
+The following are key estimated assumptions for FY14 which factor into the above EPS guidance:

 - 49 million diluted shares outstanding